 Best for: Brand awareness, community building, short videos, and trends.

 Best practices: creativity and authenticity.
 Follow trends and work with content creators.
 Content takes a lot of time to create and trying to do it all on your own will affect your posting consistency.

 Pinterest is one of the most underrated platforms and that’s because most businesses don’t understand how to use it properly.
 Pinterest is not just a social media platform, it’s a search engine.
 That means you need to apply the same practices you would apply to rank your blog content.

 Understand that most searches are unbranded and people can find your content by just searching on Pinterest.
-Leverage keywords, optimize your pin descriptions, and post 10+ times per day.
+A vetted Pinterest marketing expert can help you leverage keywords, optimize your pin descriptions, and post 10+ times per day.

 [Quote][https://images.storychief.com/account_11650/andrew-maff1_b829688aaa535eb50ade7ebe01e679c4_2000.jpg][Andrew Maff][Founder at BlueTuskr, a digital marketing agency][About 6 years ago, I was working with an e-commerce client who was doing about $20mm/year, they hired us to help out with SEO but when we dug into their numbers I learned that 65% of their revenue came from Pinterest.
 Since then I've made sure we always explore Pinterest, too many e-commerce sellers are sleeping on that channel.]